mas0ny1/POE-Hideout-Migration/README.md

 13. If it ever says in you chat that "X Doodas could not be loaded" that generally means that some of the materials used in the design are clipping into terrain and could not be placed.
 You will have to go back to step 9 and change the xRelative and yRelative values to move the image around until it is not clipping into terrain (or until its in a suitable position for your liking)

-And it also doesnt matter if you have different languages in your hideout file, it will importable into the game regardless of language.
+And it also doesnt matter if you have different languages in your hideout file, it will importable into the game regardless of language. (the errors=ignore tag in the open() function in move.py is used to ignore characters that cannot be decoded correctly)
 ![Alt text](image-3.png)